Prema Kurien: Career

 She was a fellow and then an affiliate fellow at the Center for the Study of Religion in Princeton University from 2000 to 2003.
 She was a fellow of the Woodrow Wilson International Center for Scholars from September 2006 to May 2007.

-Prema Kurien has participated in the Society for the Scientific Study of Religion, the Association for the Sociology of Religion, and the Religion section of the American Sociological Association.
+Kurien has participated in the Association for the Sociology of Religion, and the Religion section of the American Sociological Association.
 She is a member of the editorial board of the American Sociological Review and the annual publication of Society for Asian North American Christian Studies.
 She is a member of the National Science Foundation Dissertation Panel.
+She was the president of the Society for the Scientific Study of Religion in 2021.

+In 2022, Kurian was named the director for the South Asia Center (SAC) in the Moynihan Institute of Global Affairs.

+In 2024, she was named the Daicoff Faculty Scholar at Maxwell.

 Publications

-Prema Kurien was editor of a special issue of the International Journal of Sociology and Social Policy, 2004, on The Impact of Immigrants on American Institutions.
+Kurien was editor of a special issue of the International Journal of Sociology and Social Policy, 2004, on The Impact of Immigrants on American Institutions.

 She has published many articles in peer-reviewed journals.